 “An absolutely brilliant and wide ranging scheme.” — Judges’ citation

 This scheme celebrates the individuals, companies and institutions who have made a contribution to the area and, in some cases, nationally.
-Over 120 names have been identified and researched in detail by historian Steve Denford, author of The Streets of St Giles.
-Twenty-eight have been shortlisted by a group of local residents and businesses and trustees.
+Over 120 names were identified and researched in detail by historian Steve Denford, author of The Streets of St Giles.
+Twenty-eight were then shortlisted by a group of local residents, businesses and trustees.
 The plaque design, by trustee Paul Draper, complements the Trust's new street name plates and other street furniture as part of the holistic approach to the public realm as set out in the Seven Dials Renaissance Study.

 Street History Plaques

 In addition to the People's Plaques, five Street History Plaques will be installed in the core streets of Seven Dials - Earlham Street, Mercer Street, Monmouth Street, Short's Gardens and on The Dials.
 Intended to provide a lively overview of the area to the many visitors, both domestic and international, who come to Covent Garden, the Street History Plaques draw on Steve Denford's research and feature social and architectural history as well as the story of the development of Seven Dials.
 Each plaque features historical illustrations and includes some of the names of local notables who do not have their own People's Plaque.

 The above plaque features images of: